SS Belgenland (1914)

 In 1930–31 Belgenland took part in successful tests of a long-range ship-to-shore radiotelephone.
 The Great Depression led IMM to cease her cruises around the World from 1931 and reduce her transatlantic crossings.
 That year she made six-day cruises and one-day trips from New York.
 In 1932 she made short cruises and at least one transatlantic crossing.
 In 1933 she made a Caribbean cruise and at least one transatlantic crossing.
 In 1934 she made European cruises from England, and then was laid up.

 As Columbia in 1935 the ship ran Caribbean cruises: four in spring to the West Indies, and then four in summer to Panama and Venezuela.
 By autumn she was laid up again, and in 1936 she returned to Britain to be scrapped.

 Belgenland was by far the largest ship Red Star Line ever owned.
 In her heyday she was the largest liner in transatlantic service between Antwerp and New York, and the largest liner to cruise around the World.
-As Columbia she was the largest ship then registered in the US.
+As Columbia she was the largest ship then registered in the U.S.

 Harland & Wolff built Belgenland.
 She shared the same hybrid propulsion system as several other H&W liners of her era including Laurentic and Justicia.
 However, she was a unique ship with no sister.
 She had a reputation for stability in the worst North Atlantic weather, and for reliability.

 Belgenland had strong links with Belgium, although she was never registered there.
 Her more notable passengers included Eleanor Roosevelt in 1929, Douglas Fairbanks in 1931, and Albert Einstein in 1930 and 1933.